 UNN Cut Off Mark for Medicine and Surgery: What are they and How do they work?

-Right from the moment candidates get their UTME results till they get into the University, the term “admission cut off mark”, will always be a trending search.
+Right from the moment candidates get their JAMB results till they get into the University, the term “admission cut off mark”, will always be a trending search.

 A lot of folks who apply for medical school training in Universities usually get dribbled by the whole cut off mark issues relating to JAMB and the department.